riotu-lab/ROSNavBench/docs/Trajectories.md

 ### Short trajectory
 Specify the path by giving an upper limit that the path length should not exceed.
 ### Long trajectory
-Specify the path by giving an lower limit that the path length should be longer.
+Specify the path by giving a lower limit that the path length should be longer.
 ### Waypoints
 Specify the path by indicating the number of required waypoints.

-These trajectory types provide users with various options to test and evaluate local and global path planners strategies using different paths and poses.
+These trajectory types provide users with various options to test and evaluate local and global path planner strategies using different paths and poses.
 By specifying the required parameters, users can customize the behavior of the robot accordingly.

 ## Conﬁguration ﬁle sample